 Located north of Oslo in Gardermoen, Oslo Airport is the largest of the three airports that serve the Norwegian capital.
-Our Oslo Airport guide includes airport contact details, information on terminal facilities, transportation options and nearby hotels.
+Our Oslo Airport guide provides essential contact details, as well as information pertaining to terminal facilities, transportation routes and nearby hotels.

-There is a staffed information desk (tel: 06400) in the arrivals hall, offering hotel reservation and tourist information services.
+There is a staffed information desk in the arrivals hall, offering hotel reservation and tourist information services.

-From central Oslo, follow the E6 trunk road (which runs through the city to Trondheim and the far north of Norway) north until Jessheim, where there is a dedicated exit and road.
+From central Oslo, follow the E6 trunk road (which runs through the city to Trondheim and on to the far north of Norway) north until Jessheim, where there is a dedicated exit and airport road.
 The airport is clearly signposted all the way from the city centre.
 The total drive time to the airport from Oslo is approximately 40 minutes.

 DNB offers banking and currency exchange facilities in Arrivals and Departures.
-There are numerous ATMs located throughout Oslo Airport.
+Additionally there are numerous ATMs located throughout the airport.

-Free wireless internet access (for up to two hours) is available throughout the terminal and internet kiosks are available at selected departure gates.
+Free Wi-Fi internet access (for up to two hours) is available throughout Oslo Airport.
+Static internet kiosks are also available at selected departure gates.
 Payphones are located at various points, while wireless phone charging points are also available within the terminal.
 Fax and photocopying services are provided at the information desk in the arrivals hall.

-Various restaurants, cafés, snack bars, fast-food outlets and bars are located within Oslo Airport.
+Numerous restaurants, cafés, snack bars, fast-food outlets and bars are located within Oslo Airport.
 The widest choice is in the domestic and international departure lounges, with options ranging from seafood bars and sushi outlets to pizza places.
 Additionally, a small selection of cafés is available in the public arrivals area.

-The terminal is adapted for passengers with disabilities, who are requested to contact Passenger Services (tel: 6482 1900) at least 24 hours in advance of arrival at the airport.
-Wheelchair-accessible taxis can be arranged through Oslo Taxis (tel: 2323 2323) or at the taxi information desk in Arrivals.
+The terminal is adapted for passengers with disabilities, who are requested to contact Passenger Services (tel: +47 6482 1900) at least 24 hours in advance of arrival at the airport.
+Wheelchair-accessible taxis can be arranged through Oslo Taxis (tel: +47 2238 8090) or at the taxi information desk in Arrivals.
 Parking for disabled passengers is available.

 There are over 19,000 car parking spaces at Oslo Airport.
-A multistorey car park (P10) is the most convenient option, with direct access to the terminal and an outdoor car park (P1) immediately adjacent to the terminal.
+A multistorey car park (P10) is the most convenient option, with direct access to the terminal, while an outdoor car park (P1) is located immediately adjacent to the terminal.
 The long-term outdoor ground level car park is divided into five areas (P2, P3, P4, P5 and P6), with free shuttle buses running regularly to/from the terminal building.
 Parking information is available from Europark Gardermoen (tel: +47 6481 1980).
 Valet parking is also available.

-Car hire companies at Oslo Airport include: Avis, Budget, Europcar, Hertz and Sixt.
+Car hire companies at Oslo Airport include: Avis, Budget, Enterprise, Europcar, Hertz and Sixt.
 These operators each have offices in the arrivals hall, close to the railway station entrance.
-Hire car return is within the multistorey car park.
+The designated hire car return area is within the multistorey car park.